zammad/zammad-admin-documentation/system/integrations/checkmk/index.rst

 --------

 Group
-   Define a group in which check_mk tickets should be created.
+   Define a group in which Checkmk tickets should be created.

    .. hint:: This option only affects created monitoring tickets via http calls.